Flor91/da-academy/README.md

 ## Semana 5: Ejercicio integrador

+Each course has extra questions to research and challenge exercises associated.
+It is not mandatory, but it is strongly recommended to complete this challenges in order to fully understand each subject.

 ## Additional resources:
 Hadoop - The Definitive Guide - O’Reilly
 Spark - The Definitive Guide - O’Reilly